 Binance is currently the largest cryptocurrency exchange in terms of trade volume, a title it has maintained since 2018.
 Additionally, it is the leading crypto-to-crypto trading platform supporting about 340 digital assets and more than 1,100 trading pairs.

 The exchange has had to create localized outfits in some countries to adhere to specific local financial regulations.
-For instance, in the US, it launched Binance America (Binance.US), in Singapore, it launched Binance Singapore.
+For instance, in the US, it launched Binance America (Binance.US); in Singapore, it launched Binance Singapore.
 It also ventured into India and bought WazirX, a leading local peer-to-peer (P2P) crypto trading platform.
-To find out more about this exchange, read ours in-depth Binance review.

 Services and Features